sdiehl/write-you-a-haskell/008_extended_parser.md

 \end{aligned}
 $$

-Now we demonstrated a way before that we could handle these cases using the parser combinator ``chainl1`` function, and while this is possible sometimes it can in many cases be inefficient use of parser stack and lead to ambiguous cases.
+Now we demonstrated before that we could handle these cases using the parser combinator ``chainl1``, and while this is possible sometimes it can in many cases be an inefficient use of the parser stack and lead to ambiguous cases.

-The other major family of parsers $\mathtt{LR}$ are not plagued with the same concerns over left recursion.
+The other major family of parsers, $\mathtt{LR}$, are not plagued with the same concerns over left recursion.
 On the other hand $\mathtt{LR}$ parser are exceedingly more complicated to implement, relying on a rather sophisticated method known as Tomita's algorithm to do the heavy lifting.
-The tooling can around the construction of the *production rules* in a form that can be handled by the algorithm is often handled a DSL that generates the code for the parser.
+The tooling around the construction of the *production rules* in a form that can be handled by the algorithm is often handled by a DSL that generates the code for the parser.
 While the tooling is fairly robust, there is a level of indirection between us and the code that can often be a bit of brittle to extend with custom logic.